PerfectFit-project/virtual_coach_daily_step_goal_setting/README.md

 ### Backend

-The backend is a combination of files that split the logic of what the chatbot should say, what internal actions should be taken and which variables to keep during the session.
+The backend is a combination of files that split the logic of what the chatbot should say, what internal actions should be taken, and which variables to keep during the session.

 Files:
 - data/rules.yml contains the rules of the chatbot, stating what to do when something is triggered by the user or chatbot itself.
-- models contains the trained models for the chatbot to use with all the rules, actions and other information.
+- models contains the trained models for the chatbot to use with all the rules, actions, and other information.
 - domain.yml contains the actual phrases of the chatbot and the variables that need to be tracked during the conversation.

 ### Actions